kmcd/codecast/01_command_line/script.md

   such as a keystroke or network packet.
   D Uninterruptible sleep.
 Process is waiting for I/O such as a disk drive.
   T Stopped.
 Process has been instructed to stop (more on this later).
-  Z A defunct or “zombie” process.
+  Z A defunct or "zombie" process.
 This is a child process that has terminated but has not been cleaned up by its parent.
   < A high-priority process.
 It’s possible to grant more importance to a process, giving it more time on the CPU.
 This property of a process is called niceness.
 A process with high priority is said to be less nice because it’s taking more of the CPU’s time, which leaves less for everybody else.
   N A low-priority process.
 A process with low priority (a nice process) will get processor time only after other processes with higher priority have been serviced.
                   Processes 97